We talk about:

 I was lucky that it wasn’t really affecting me.
 So we were quite a bit, but it was always the whole team that bugs reorg.
 And suddenly we were, instead of research, we were part of research and development, and then we were a part of visual studio, for example.
 But somehow.
 They wait until the end.
 They, you know, they didn’t take us apart or change our mission or something like that.

-But it happened for many, many, many adult teams.
+But it happened for many, many, many other teams.
 And so is that also happening at Facebook?
 Are people reorg, you know, moved onto different projects without actually volunteering to do that?
 And what would that mean for you, for example?

-so we use a workplace as the primary means of communication.
+So we use a workplace as the primary means of communication.
 The workplace is like a, a version of Facebook, but for work. so we use, like most of the communication happens on workplace messenger and, and the groups, which is like Facebook groups, but again, for work.

-And so, there is a group called, this week in reorgs, all the posts announced and reorg get reshared to that group.
+And so, there is a group called, this week in reorgs, all the posts announced and reorgs get reshared to that group.
 So this is, it’s kind of funny.
 I mean, I think it’s like one post for like three weeks, something like this, but it’s a huge company. so this doesn’t really happen like completely out of the blue.

-So usually when there’s reorg, it’s because, something is not working and the chance to fix it by like shuffling people around, often teams around, maybe there is like a new director who wants to consolidate things differently. aye.
-I didn’t expect the react team to suddenly become like reorg the way, because we, we actually have, like, there is actually a react org.
+So usually when there’s reorg, it’s because, something is not working and the chance to fix it by like shuffling people around, often teams around, maybe there is like a new director who wants to consolidate things differently.
+I wouldn’t expect the react team to suddenly become like reorg the way, because we, we actually have, like, there is actually a react org.

 But that we actually, like talk to people using this stuff.
-And if it’s half working out, like it doesn’t go through like five levels of, like management chain, but it goes directly to us. and that keeps us, that gives us a good reality check.
+And if it’s not working out, like it doesn’t go through like five levels of, like management chain, but it goes directly to us. and that keeps us, that gives us a good reality check.

 Michaela: [00:18:05] Okay.
 Yeah.
 So, well, react, especially react 16 is now with the MIT license.